 If a package reads 24 grams of sugar, that means 6 teaspoons of sugar.

-Surveys completed by the U.S. Department of Agriculture shows that sugar consumption has increased almost annually since 1982.
+Surveys completed by the U.S. Department of Agriculture show that sugar consumption has increased almost annually since 1982.
 Sources of this sugar commonly include cane sugar, beet sugar, corn syrup, and corn sugar.
 The cause of this increase is greatly related to added sugars within a wide variety of popular soft drinks and processed junk foods.

 How much sugar are you consuming with the following common foods?